Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Related Work

+All these approaches, whether predicting score, noise, or velocity, learn a single time-conditioned predictor.
+While effective for generation, this monolithic architecture limits compositional control: one cannot independently manipulate learned representations for different classes or combine them arithmetically.
+Conditional generation instead relies on guidance mechanisms like CFG or prompt engineering.
 Recent work has explored alternative control mechanism.
 For example, Compositional Visual Generation~\parencite{liu2022compositional} defines two compositional operators (AND and NOT) for multi-concept generation, using a set of diffusion models to enabling logical operation over concepts.
 Moreover, ControlNet~\parencite{10377881} enables spatial control in text-to-image generation by locking the original diffusion model while training another network for conditional control with extra inputs like edges or depth.
 Although these methods provide impressive control, they require either maintaining multiple models for composing their outputs or training additional conditioning networks.
 Both approaches treat control as an add-on mechanism rather than an intrinsic architectural property.

 To address this limitation, GAF introduces an algebraic factorization of the transport dynamics.
 Instead of learning a single, monolithic velocity field $v_{\theta}$, GAF learns two endpoint predictors: a twin $J$ that regresses towards the noise distribution and a twin $K$ that regresses towards the data manifold.
 The velocity field $v$ then emerges from their difference, $v=K-J$, enforced by a paired and time-antisymmetric loss that promotes consistency between the forward and backward (reverse in time) dynamics.
 This explicit factorization of the transport operators ($J$ and $K$) enables unique architectural choices, such as independent, class-specialized $K$-heads.
 Unlike external composition~\parencite{liu2022compositional} or auxiliary networks~\parencite{10377881}, GAF's compositional capabilities are intrinsic: they emerge from the factorized architecture.
-This design unlocks novel inference-time capabilities, allowing vector operations between class distributions, a process we now term $\textit{Transport Algebra}$.
-This form of algebraic manipulation over $\{(J_n,K_{n})\}_{n=1}^N$ to generate new samples with precise compositional control is not naturally afforded by standard score-, flow-, or noise-based conditional generative models.
+This design unlocks novel inference-time capabilities, allowing vector operations between class distributions, a process we term $\textit{Transport Algebra}$.
+This form of algebraic manipulation over $\{(J_n,K_{n})\}_{n=1}^N$ to generate new samples with precise compositional control directly is not naturally afforded by standard score-, flow-, or noise-based conditional generative models.